Classification: Monoclonal Antibody

 Pertuzumab is given by IV (intravenous) infusion every 3 weeks.
 The number of doses will be determined by your health care provider.
 This medication may be used in combination with other chemotherapy medications.
 Because pertuzumab is indicated only for treatment of HER2 positive cancer, a sample of your tumor will be tested in a lab to determine if it is HER2 positive prior to starting treatment.

 Possible Side Effects of Pertuzumab

 There are a number of things you can do to manage the side effects of pertuzumab.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Nausea and Vomiting

 Talk to your oncology care team so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try saltines, or ginger ale to lessen symptoms.

 Call your oncology care team if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

 Your healthcare provider can recommend medications and other strategies to help relieve pain.